 Setup and link Instagram and Twitter accounts to blog.

-Review composition, background, lighting and moment.
-Learn how to edit your image on your device: crop, tone, correct exposure.
+Learn how to edit your image on your smart phone: crop, tone, correct exposure.

-In class exercise: shoot, edit and tweet photos of Kenmore Square using a smart phone.
+shoot, edit and tweet photos of Kenmore Square using a smart phone – embed in blogpost.

 For next week: